IsabelleDesle/VirtualGlobeTrotter/Team project.md

 > - stitching the images together.
 > - the application may be very slow due to a lot of generating that comes with it.

+06/01/2024 week 1
+every day meeting at 9:30.
+on the spot creation of images is not a must a meeting with the customer needs to be planned (cf mail) full text search in mysql okay using transcription of invoice input to text